 As for any other workshop we prepare – we always mention one last sunrise before leaving the hotel – that can be an option also here, but we will evaluate if it’s worth it depending on the weather and your flight times later in the day.

-One last trip to return back to where everything started: Leo will take you back to the Evenes airport again and help you getting all of your stuff till the check-in desk – after which, it will be time to say goodbye!
+One last trip to return back to where everything started: Leo will take you back to the Leknes airport (LKN) again and help you getting all of your stuff till the check-in desk – after which, it will be time to say goodbye!

 – Scroll down, find the “book now” button, fill in your details and follow the process to the check-out.
 You will be able to leave a refundable deposit (500€ x person most of the times) via credit/debit card, bank transfer or even Paypal.